 As you have heard from Miss Bacon the OFT has criticised the coverage of Mr. Naylor's affidavit.
 That affidavit was prepared along with Mr. Shann's affidavit in 2008 for the purposes of the written response to the SO.
 It was not prepared for the purpose of this appeal.
-The written response to the statement of objections which is exhibited by Mr. McCormick to his witness statement, was intended to be read as a whole hence the lack of formal exhibits, and hence also the way the affidavits dovetailed with each other.
+The written response to the statement of objections which is exhibited by Mr. McCormick to his witness statement, was intended to be read as a whole hence the lack of formal exhibits, and hence also the way the affidavits dovetailed in which each other.
 So when Mr. Naylor does not deal with the point it is dealt with by Mr. Shann in his affidavit.
 That deals with the criticisms of the affidavit in relation to infringement 14.
-Mr. Shann dealt with that point in his affidavit, and the written response to the statement of objections itself denied cover pricing full stop, that is para.
-71 of the statement of objections response, and if I could just take the Tribunal to that.
+Mr. Shann dealt with that point in his affidavit, and the written response to the statement of objections response, and if I could just take the Tribunal to that.
 It is in the first of our files, tab 5, para.
 71, if I can just ask the Tribunal to read that you will see that GMI has consistently denied involvement in cover pricing.